MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M04-Unit 4 Create and configure an Azure load balancer.md

 2. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.

-3. Deploy the following ARM remlates to create the virtual network, subnets, and VMs needed for this exercise:
+3. Deploy the following ARM templates to create the virtual network, subnets, and VMs needed for this exercise:

    ```powershell
    $RGName = "IntLB-RG"